 At the start of each year, I define my goals for the year, and I choose a word to sum up my intentions and guide me.
-And this year, my decision was easy, because the universe seemed to plop my 2023 word in my lap, late-fall 2022.
+This year, my decision was easy, because the universe seemed to plop my word in my lap in the late fall.

-Finally, it took a minute to recognize how this one fit in, but when it hit me – my mind was blown!… I received a text message late in the day from a former client, who I hadn’t heard from in years, offering me complimentary tickets to see Ann Wilson at the MGM.
-And if you’re wondering how Ann Wilson fits in?
-Well, Ann Wilson of HEART, of course!
+And finally, it took me a minute to realize this one, but when I did—my mind was blown!
+In the evening, I received a text message late in the day from a former client whom I hadn’t heard from in years, offering me complimentary tickets to see Ann Wilson in concert.

-And so, this is how the word “heart” came into my awareness over the past few months and made it an obvious top contender for my 2023 word of the year.
+This is how the word “heart” came into my awareness over the past few months and made it an obvious top contender for my “word of year.”

-The decision was then solidified during my last session with my coach, when I made the commitment to release ALL that is no longer serving me in my coaching practice, anything that feels burdensome, unpleasant, or resistant, – all my “shoulds” – and fully embrace the many aspects of my business that bring me joy and fulfillment.
+The decision was then solidified during my last session with my coach, when I made the commitment to release ALL that is no longer serving me in my coaching practice.
+I’ve decided to let go of anything that feels burdensome, unpleasant, or resistant, and fully embrace the many aspects of my business that bring me joy and fulfillment.

 Yes, I’ve decided this year to passionately “lead with my HEART”!

-And now that I’ve given you this background information, Here’s where this week’s story begins…
+And now that I’ve given you this background information, here is where this story begins . . . .

 I’ve made it a new practice this year to spend time during my morning walks reflecting on all that I love.
-If you have never intentionally done this, I highly recommend – as a way to nourish your mind, body, and soul – and create the kind of grateful, positive energy that will attract more of the same back to you.
+If you have never intentionally done this, I highly recommend it—as a way to nourish your mind, body, and soul—and create the kind of grateful, positive energy that will attract more of the same back to you.

-A bit into our walk, Ginger and I ran into a friend, Tim, who we’ve gotten to know over the past year – someone who we see almost daily, as Tim and his dog are dedicated walkers, no matter the weather, just like us.
-Tim and I often joke that we should have more rights to the park, since most of the other park guests are “fair-weather friends”.
+A bit into our walk, Ginger and I ran into a friend, Thom, whom we’ve gotten to know over the past year—someone whom we see almost daily, as Thom and his dog, Arlo, are dedicated walkers, no matter the weather, just like us.

 Our conversations are always light and friendly, but short, as one would be with an acquaintance passing by at the park.

-On this day, I asked Tim where he had been the day before, which was a morning that Ginger and I were caught in a torrential downpour that left us both soaked.
-Tim told me that he had been with his family – his wife, daughter, and grandchildren – at Disneyworld, and they had just returned the night before.
+On this day, I asked Thom where he had been the day before, which was a morning that Ginger and I were caught in a torrential downpour that left us both soaked.
+Thom told me that he had been with his family—his wife, daughter, and grandchildren—at Disney World, and they had just returned the night before.

 “Oh, that’s awesome!
 How was it?”
 I asked.

-Tim told me that although they had a great time, he was involved in an altercation with another Disney park guest, who punched him in the chest!
+Thom told me that although they had a great time, he was involved in an altercation with another Disney guest who punched him in the chest!

-As it turns out, Tim accidently bumped into the man’s young daughter in a crowded area and the man assaulted him in a flash.
-He said he has a huge black-and-blue mark on his chest as a result.
+As it turns out, Thom accidently bumped into the man’s young daughter in a crowded area and the man assaulted him in a flash.
+Thom said he had a huge black-and-blue mark on his chest as a result.

 “I hope you reported him to security and had him arrested!”
 I said.

-Tim told me that a Disney employee had witnessed the whole thing and intervened immediately.
-And although they wanted to throw the man out of the park, Tim didn’t have the heart to let that happen.
+Thom told me that a Disney employee had witnessed the whole thing and intervened immediately.
+Although they wanted to throw the man out of the park, Thom didn’t have the heart to let that happen.

 Instead, he asked for permission to talk to the child and apologize, explaining that he would never push her intentionally.
 He also warned the man that if he didn’t get control of his anger, the consequences the next time would likely be dire.

-However, Tim knew if he allowed security to evict this man from the park, it would further ruin the child’s experience – and he didn’t want that to happen.
+Thom knew if he allowed security to evict this man from the park, it would further ruin the child’s experience—and he didn’t want that to happen.

-Oh, how Tim’s compassion spoke to my heart!
+Oh, how Thom’s compassion spoke to my heart!

 “Well, I’ve gone through a lot in my life, and I’ve learned,” he said.
-“I had a brother who was mentally ill and learned many lessons in compassion and patience as a result.”
+“I had a brother who was mentally ill, and I learned many lessons in compassion and patience as a result.”

 That’s when it clicked.